 Witnessing the power and beauty of a tiny life is awe-inspiring.
-Every new mom aspires this experience of delivering a healthy baby to be a smooth one but sometimes things don’t go as planned; babies can be born prematurely, with a serious health condition or can become gravely ill after delivery.
+Every new mom aspires this experience of delivering a healthy baby to be a smooth one but sometimes things don’t go as planned; babies can be born prematurely, with a serious health issue or can become critically ill after delivery.
 Hence, when parenting a preemie, learning all about the neonatal intensive care unit (NICU) and what NICU levels mean can help you feel more aware and in charge of your baby’s care.

 Level I care

 It takes care of neonates who weigh more than 1800 grams or have a gestational maturity of 34 weeks or more.
 Here they are provided with all facilities required at birth, for breastfeeding and also provision to keep the neonate warm in an aseptic environment.
 It is found at any primary health hospital.

 It takes care of neonates who weigh 1200-1800 grams or have a gestational maturity of 30–34 weeks.
 The area has all equipment’s for resuscitation of the neonate, maintenance of thermoneutral environment, intravenous infusion, gavage feeding, phototherapy and exchange blood transfusion.
 This type of care is facilitated usually at district hospitals, teaching institutions, and nursing homes.

 It takes care of neonates weighing less than 1200 grams or having a gestational maturity of fewer than 30 weeks.
 This type of care has a wide range of facilities like availability of oxygen services, infusion pumps, suction facilities, ventilators, incubators, vital stats monitors, TC monitors, etc. They have full-time availability of skilled nurses and neonatologists.

 Level IV care: Highest Level of Neonatal Care